Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

 Meta-AQUA is an introspective learning system proposed by \citet{cox2007perpetual} for a self-aware cognitive agent.
 The system can allow an agent to decide (learn) its goals by understanding and describing unusual occurrences in the world.
-To minimize the dissonance between what the agent expects and the world's actual reality, the learned objectives seek to modify the agent's perception of the world.
-With intelligent behaviors, Meta-AQUA integrates cognitive components such as planning, understanding, and learning and metacognition (such as cognition monitoring and control).
-Learning in this context is described as a deliberate planning task with a set of learning goals, whereas the explanation of unusual events is a key to enhance the agent's learning of a new goal.
-Meta-AQUA uses its metareasoning component (i.e. metacognition) to explain a reasoning or expectation failure, enhancing its goal learning.
-It adopts case-based knowledge representations made as frames linked together by explanatory patterns to represent general causal structures \cite{cox2007perpetual} \cite{cox1999introspective}.
+The learned objectives seek to modify the agents' perception of the world to minimize the dissonance between what the agent expects and the world's actual reality.
+With intelligent behaviors, Meta-AQUA integrates cognitive components such as planning, understanding, and learning and metacognition such as cognition monitoring and control.
+Learning in this context is described as a deliberate planning task with learning goals.

+In contrast, the explanation of unusual events is a key to enhancing the agent's learning of a new goal.
+Meta-AQUA uses its meta-reasoning component (i.e., meta-cognition) to explain a reasoning or expectation failure, enhancing its goal learning.
+It adopts case-based knowledge representations as frames linked together by explanatory patterns to represent general causal structures \cite{cox2007perpetual} \cite{cox1999introspective}.

 Meta-AQUA is implemented in the INitial inTROspective cognitive agent (INTRO) and simulated in the Wumpus World-simulated environment, a partially observable environment where the objective of the agent or robot is to seek a pot of gold while evading pits and the Wumpus creature (Fig. \ref{fig03}).
 INTRO is designed with primitive perceptual and effector subsystems and two cognitive components.